denisamaftei/denisamaftei.github.io/README.md

 ## Authors
 * Denisa-Mihaela Maftei - Initial work - denisamaftei

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/denisamaftei/denisamaftei.github.io/blob/main/LICENSE) file for details.

 ## Acknowledgments
 This project was created as part of a personal task to practice front-end web development using popular tools and frameworks, along with back-end serverless architecture.
 <br><br>Special thanks to the Firebase team for providing an easy-to-use serverless platform.